andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 "Okie doke."

-Newcomers to our crew, Brace & Hendri were part of the original *This Land Is Your Land* cast and have stepped these steps dozens of times over the years.
+Brace & Hendri, the newcomers to our crew, were part of the original *This Land Is Your Land* cast and have stepped these steps dozens of times over the years.
 They live in Seattle and Mark called on them to even out the number of men and presumably add a little diversity to my similarly melanin challenged male participants, Johnathan & Matt.
 During the first week we often rehearsed with Brace & Hendri as "holes" in the lineup, but increasingly Aaron stepped in to fill the gaps.
-Aaron is another transplant who hails from San Antonio (just a few miles from my old house we later found out) working at ADF for the summer.
+Aaron is another transplant who hails from San Antonio (just a few miles from my old house we later find out) working at ADF for the summer.
 He has also performed the piece in the past, bringing three experienced performers to help alleviate the pedagogical burden from Mark.